 The academic experience

 • Our professors are experienced in and dedicated to their fields of study and are equally dedicated to teaching.
-They are acclaimed scholars who choose to be at Simpson because of the intimate setting, with a student-faculty ratio of 13:1.
+With a student-faculty ratio of 13:1, they are acclaimed scholars who choose to be at Simpson because of the intimate setting.

 • Simpson’s internship program gives students a strategic advantage in a competitive job market or when pursuing graduate studies.
 Simpson students benefit from the convenience of plentiful internship opportunities in the Des Moines metro area.